hacaravan/floor-tiling/README.md

 :construction:
 Not yet started
 - Assuming only one direction is being reused (for now)
-- Pass in boolean of `canCutLength` in constructor
+- Pass in boolean of `canCutLength` in constructor, defaults to `false`
 - If `canCutLength` is true, calculate the exact division of tile length into the floor length, rather than the ceiling of this
   - This is a slight oversimplification since it assumes you can perfectly cut the tiles at any length
   - Also assuming that adding parts from two cut tiles is OK